 Mark Zuckerberg via Facebook

 2016 was hailed as the year of virtual reality, but in reality, most of us haven’t spent any time donning our VR headgear indulging in immersive experiences just yet.
-Although virtual reality sales and reach forecasts had to be revised last year to more conservative estimations, KZero expects more than 50% increase in the number of active virtual reality users in 2017, bringing them to about 90 million.
+Although virtual reality sales and reach forecasts had to be revised last year to more conservative estimations, KZero expects more than 50% increase in the number of active virtual reality users in 2017, bringing them to about 90 million and with that many numbers metaverse real estate is a given.

 Experts agree that VR is still set to change gaming and entertainment as we know it, and developers all over the world are working on ways to make that happen sooner rather than later.
 According to calculations by SuperData Research, the Samsung Gear VR has shipped almost three times the units that the Playstation VR did in 2016, leaving the Vive and Oculus behind.
 But this imminent leap from our screens to our VR headgear is sure to expand way beyond first-person shooter games – and is largely expected to influence more industries.
 How is VR going change our life?
 How can it actually be social?